John Stoughton Newberry: Career

 He published the first volume of admiralty reports of decisions of cases arising on western lakes and rivers.
 In the early 1860s, Newberry joined the railroad car manufacturing firm of Dean and Eaton, renaming it Newberry, Dean and Eaton Manufacturing Co.
 When James McMillan joined the firm in 1864, the company was reorganized as the Michigan Car Company.
 With McMillan, Newberry also established the Detroit Car Wheel Company.
 He was appointed the first provost marshal for the State of Michigan by U.S. President Abraham Lincoln in 1862 with the rank of captain of Cavalry.
 Newberry resigned in 1864 and engaged in several large manufacturing and railroad enterprises.

 Newberry was elected as a Republican candidate to the 46th United States Congress, serving Michigan's 1st congressional district from March 4, 1879, to March 3, 1881.
 He declined to be a candidate for reelection in 1880.
-He served as director of The Detroit and Cleveland Steam Company, Detroit, Bay City and Alpena Railroad and the Detroit National Bank.
+He served as director of The Detroit and Cleveland Steam Navigation Company, Detroit, Bay City and Alpena Railroad and the Detroit National Bank.